andrewventura/andrewventura.github.io/_posts/2016-06-22-Michael-Pena-Matt-Damon-MCU.md

 layout: post
 ---

 Closed up my vacation today.
 Back on the airplane, blogging.
 Incidentally, just watched Ant-Man again, and yeah Paul Rudd buoys the film and the writing and style are top-notch, but even after watching it four or so times, Michael Peña steals the show every time his enormous cheeser fills the frame.
-The final scene kills me every time (especially having caught the references to a "---- Rothko" and Luis' preference for neocubism).
+The final scene kills me every time (especially having caught the references to a "sublime" Rothko and Luis' preference for neocubism).
 On to the Martian now with about three hours left.

 Whoa! (this blog is _live_!)
 Michael Peña is in this one too.
 And Sebastian Stan?
 Calling it now - The Martian is an alternate reality for the MCU.
 Matt Damon confirmed for Adam Warlock? (_this cast is absurdly stacked btw_)